Wanted: Artist with a Thing for Trees | The Highlands Current

 “We’ve been planting trees in those areas to try and make up for it,” she said.

+Merandy thanked Wunner, whose services he said “got us through some tough times” and the Butterfield redevelopment project.

 The mayor said the board decided it needed “someone that can respond a little more quickly” and work directly with Village Clerk Jeff Vidakovich.
 The mayor said he wanted to hire Mountain in October but her contract in Mamaroneck prevented her from working elsewhere.
 Her situation is more flexible now, he said.
-Merandy met with Mountain on Sunday and the board interviewed her in executive session before Wednesday’s meeting.
+Merandy met with Mountain on Aug.
+2 and the board interviewed her in executive session before the Aug.
+5 meeting.
 Merandy said there will be a period of overlap while Wunner completes current permit applications and Mountain becomes familiar with Cold Spring’s needs.

 ■ The village will use the state bidding system to purchase a new garbage truck.
 Its procurement policy does not allow it to seek bids on its own for equipment purchases of more than $20,000.
 The cost of the truck has been estimated to be much as $134,000.

-■ Trustee Fran Murphy said the village is still waiting for information from its insurance company regarding a proposed plan to have volunteers from the Cold Spring Area Chamber of Commerce be partially responsible for disinfecting the public restrooms at the Chamber’s visitor center on weekends.
+■ Trustee Fran Murphy said the village is still waiting for information from its insurance company regarding a proposed plan to have volunteers from the Cold Spring Chamber of Commerce be partially responsible for disinfecting the public restrooms alongside the Chamber’s Main Street visitor booth on weekends.
 Facilities there have been closed since the outbreak of COVID-19.
 The Chamber must also submit its final proposal to the board.

 ■ Murphy expressed concern over toys being moved from Tots Park on High Street into the adjacent McConville Park.
 Tots Park remains closed due to the pandemic.
 Merandy said people have been dropping off plastic toys at the park in increasing numbers in recent weeks.
-“It makes no sense to have children playing outside Tots Park if they can’t play inside it,” he said, adding, “There’s no way we can disinfect those toys.”
+“It makes no sense to have children playing outside Tots Park if they can’t play inside it,” he said.
+He added that “there’s no way we can disinfect those toys.”
 Merandy said he will seek input from parents.